Generic name: lamivudine (la MIV ue deen)

 What is Epivir?

 Epivir is for treating HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
-This medicine is not a cure for HIV or AIDS.
+Lamivudine is not a cure for HIV or AIDS.

 Epivir-HBV is for treating hepatitis B. It should not be used in people who are infected with both hepatitis B and HIV.

 Epivir can also cause severe or life-threatening effects on your liver or pancreas.
-Call your doctor at once if you have: severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have: severe pain in your upper stomach spreading to your back, nausea, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

 Before taking this medicine

 You should not take Epivir if you are allergic to lamivudine.

-The Epivir-HBV brand of lamivudine (for treating hepatitis B) should not be taken together with any other medicine that contains lamivudine or emtricitabine, which includes:
+You should not take Epivir-HBV (for treating hepatitis B) if you also take other medicine that contains lamivudine or emtricitabine, which includes: